SmileAPI/smile-openapi/docs/english/api-reference/tags/tag-archives.md

 - Joint Photographic Experts Group files (`.jpg` or `.jpeg`)
 - Tag Image File Format files (`.tiff`)

-Files are stored until removed by the user via the SDK.
+Files are stored until removed by the user via the SDK, or revoked via the API.

-Documents and files that are automatically retrieved from verifiable sources such as payroll systems will be found under the Documents endpoint.
+Documents and files that are automatically retrieved from verifiable sources such as payroll systems will be found under the [Documents endpoint](/reference/documents).
+The data retrieved from the document will be found under the respective data type, such as [Employments](/reference/employments) or [Incomes](/reference/incomes).

 ## The Archive object